Nagore Dargah: Festivals

 Kanduri festival is a 14-day annual event celebrated during the urs (death anniversary) of the saint.
 The festival is celebrated in commemoration of the anniversary of the saint's death, and pilgrims participate in the rituals and rites.
 The word kanduri is derived from the Persian word for table cloth.
 The festival is also called Qadir Wali Ke Fande festival.
 A saffron flag-carrying ceremony is also observed, during which a flag is carried from a devotee's house to the dargah, accompanied by a procession in streets.
 The flag is hoisted on a tree known as Fande ka Fahad by a Sirang (hereditary trustee) who is assisted by twenty assistants.
 The Islamic rites performed during the festival include the recitation of Quranic verses and observance of Fatiha (it includes; recitation of Al-Fatiha an essential part of daily prayer and Durood).
 The main attraction of the festival is the presence of Fakhir Jamas (mendicant priests) and Qalandars—the disciples of the saint who witness the festival.
-On the 9th day of Jamathul Akhir month in the Islamic calendar, at 10 p.m., a pir (one of the disciples) is chosen for the spiritual exercise of offering prayers to the saint.
+On the 9th day of Jamathul Akhir month in the Islamic calendar, at 10 pm, a pir (one of the disciples) is chosen for the spiritual exercise of offering prayers to the saint.
 The disciple throws lemons at the end of the prayers on devotees, which is believed to provide miraculous relief to worldly sorrows.
 The festival is also seen as a sacred exchange between Hindus and Muslims expressing solidarity of mixed faith in the region.
 Pilgrims from both the religions from the state and also from Sri Lanka, Burma and Gulf countries, attend the festival.
 In the evening of the ninth day of Akhir month in the Islamic calendar, a chariot containing sandal paste (locally called santhanakoodu) is pulled across the streets of Nagore by pilgrims and devotees, accompanied by banging of instruments.
-The sandal paste is received by the saint's descendants and used to anoint the Rowla Sharif (sanctum) of the saint by the hereditary Khalifa (Spiritual Head) of the nagore dargah.
+The sandal anointment ceremony will be conducted by the board of trustees.
+The Sandal paste is received by saint's descendants and used to anoint on the Rowla Sharif of the saint by the Hereditary Dargah Kalifa (Leading Priest) also Called Sajjada Nasheen of the Dargah.
+This function is celebrated annually on the 10th day of Jamadul Akhir.